|Storm's End |

 |Founded||Age of Heroes|

-Storm's End has proven to be an exceptionally formidable fortress.
-In its long history it has never fallen to either siege or storm.
-The castle has endured several sieges and battles in recent history.
-The last Storm King, Argilac the Arrogant, abandoned his impressive defenses to meet Orys Baratheon in open battle during Aegon I's War of Conquest, and suffered accordingly.
-During the War of the Usurper, Storm's End was besieged for a year by the host of Mace Tyrell, who commanded the landward forces, whilst Paxter Redwyne's fleet of the Arbor kept the castle cut off by sea.
-Stannis Baratheon, commanding the defense, refused to yield and his men were reduced to eating rats.
-A smuggler named Davos Seaworth ran the blockade and resupplied the castle, allowing the garrison to outlast the siege.
+There was a tourney at Storm's End prior to Robert's Rebellion.
+During the rebellion, Storm's End was besieged for a year by the host of Lord Mace Tyrell, who commanded the landward forces, whilst Lord Paxter Redwyne's fleet of the Arbor kept the castle cut off by sea.
+However, Stannis Baratheon, commanding the defense, refused to yield and his men were reduced to eating rats.
+A smuggler named Davos ran the blockade and resupplied the castle, allowing the garrison to outlast the siege.

 A Clash of Kings

-Following Renly's death, the castellan Ser Cortnay Penrose refuses to yield, believing that Edric Storm, fostered at Storm's End, would be harmed.
-Melisandre gives birth to a shadow that assassinates Penrose, but first she has Davos Seaworth smuggle her through the castle walls so that the spells of the castle do not ward out her magic.
+Following Renly's death during the siege, the castellan Ser Cortnay Penrose refuses to yield, believing that Edric Storm, fostered at Storm's End, would be harmed.
+Melisandre gives birth to a shadow that assassinates Cortnay, but first she has Davos Seaworth smuggle her through the castle walls so that the spells of the castle do not ward out her magic.